Internal Governing Policies

 Other types of unprofessional or inappropriate conduct, while not discriminatory per se, may be prohibited elsewhere in university policies (e.g, IGP #11 Conflicts of Interest in Employment, IGP #11.1 Consensual Relationships, or #129 Use of Technology Resources by Employees).

 All employees and students are encouraged to come forward with any concerns regarding discrimination.
-Even if you are unsure if you have a discrimination complaint, contact the Office of Civil Rights and Diversity/Title IX Coordinator.
-It is the responsibility of faculty chairpersons, other administrators, and supervisors to inform the Office of Civil Rights and Diversity/Title IX Coordinator about any potential instances of sexual harassment or other forms of discrimination.
+Even if you are unsure if you have a discrimination complaint, contact the Office of Civil Rights and Diversity.
+It is the responsibility of faculty chairpersons, other administrators, and supervisors to inform the Office of Civil Rights and Diversity about any potential instances of sexual harassment or other forms of discrimination.
 Failure to report could itself be a violation of this policy and/or university expectations.

 In determining how a specific concern will be addressed, the university will consider the facts involved and the wishes of the complainant.
 It is sometimes appropriate to address concerns through informal discussions.
 In some instances it may not be necessary for the name of the person bringing forward the concern to be shared with others.
 If the complainant insists that his or her name or other identifiable information not be disclosed to the respondent, the university’s ability to respond fully may be limited.

 Initially, the party seeking assistance will be asked to complete an in-take form which will include a description of the allegations of discrimination.
 Both mediated resolutions and formal investigation procedures may be used to address complaints.
-The Director/Title IX Coordinator, or his/her designee, will arrange, with the consent of the parties involved, for information to be shared between the parties regarding applicable issues and appropriate remedies.
+Staff in the Office of Civil Rights and Diversity will arrange, with the consent of the parties involved, for information to be shared between the parties regarding applicable issues and appropriate remedies.
 Through this process, the parties may agree on a resolution, however, each party retains the right to ratify or reject any proposed agreements.
 Complaints of sexual harassment in the form of sexual violence or assault may not be resolved informally or through a mediation process.

 FORMAL FACT-FINDING PROCESS

-A complainant shall submit a complaint in writing to the Office of Civil Rights and Diversity/Title IX Coordinator, stating the nature of the alleged discrimination and the desired remedy.
-When circumstances warrant, the Director/Title IX Coordinator, or designee, will implement an immediate, temporary remedy while the fact-finding process is underway.
+A complainant shall submit a complaint in writing to the Office of Civil Rights and Diversity stating the nature of the alleged discrimination and the desired remedy.
+When circumstances warrant, the Office of Civil Rights and Diversity will implement an immediate, temporary remedy while the fact-finding process is underway.
 Eastern will make every effort to provide assistance and will implement interim remedies to address the safety and well-being of both the complainant and the respondent prior to the outcome of an investigation.
 When implementing these interim remedies, the university will minimize the burden of such actions on the complainant.
 It will investigate complaints in a timely, equitable manner.
-Investigators within the Office of Civil Rights and Diversity/Title IX Coordinator are neutral fact-finders.
+Investigators within the Office of Civil Rights and Diversity are neutral fact-finders.
 Both the complainant and the respondent will have the opportunity to supply evidence and identify witnesses.
 The university applies the preponderance of the evidence standard.
 Complainants and respondents are notified concurrently of the outcome of an investigation.
 Both the complainant and the respondent may appeal the findings to the university president.

 The investigation of a complaint, including attempts at informal resolution, ordinarily will be completed within sixty (60) days, exclusive of holidays, after receipt of a complaint.
 If the investigation cannot be completed within sixty (60) days, the complainant, and other parties as appropriate, will be notified as to the delay.

-The following steps will be taken to resolve complaints that are filed with the Office of Civil Rights and Diversity/Title IX Coordinator:
+The following steps will be taken to resolve complaints that are filed with the Office of Civil Rights and Diversity:

-- An in-depth interview with the complainant will be conducted by the investigator(s) within the Office of Civil Rights and Diversity/Title IX Coordinator.
+- An in-depth interview with the complainant will be conducted by the investigator(s) within the Office of Civil Rights and Diversity.

 - The investigator(s) will inform the person(s) against whom the complaint is being filed, and will also interview that person to ascertain his/her response to the complaint.